-Where works are complex and/or substantial we are likely to recommend that you appoint an architect or surveyor with conservation accreditation, or demonstrable experience in working with traditional buildings, to oversee the works.
+Where works are complex and/or substantial and involve a Listed Building or a tenement, we are likely to recommend that you appoint an architect or surveyor with conservation accreditation or demonstrable experience in working with traditional buildings to oversee the works.
+For example professionals who are members of bodies such as RICS or RIAS would be appropriate.